-- The eFlexPWM is clocked from the 125-MHz IPG_CLK_ROOT. - Six channels from three submodules are used for the 3-phase PWM generation.
-Submodule 0 generates the master reload at event every nth opportunity, depending on the user-defined macro M1_FOC_FREQ_VS_PWM_FREQ. - Submodules 1 and 2 get their clocks from submodule 0. - The counters at submodules 1 and 2 are synchronized with the master reload signal from submodule 0 (submodule 2 is not used). - Submodule 0 is used for synchronization with ADC_ETC.
-The submodule generates the output trigger after the PWM reload, when the counter counts to VAL4. - Fault mode is enabled for channels A and B at submodules 0, 1, and 2 with automatic fault clearing (the PWM outputs are re-enabled at the first PWM reload after the fault input returns to zero). - The PWM period (frequency) is determined by how long it takes the counter to count from INIT to VAL1.
-By default, INIT = -MODULO/2 = -6250 and VAL1 = MODULO/2 -1 = 6249.
-The eFlexPWM clock is 125 MHz so it takes 0.0001 s (10 KHz). - Dead-time insertion is enabled.
-Define the dead-time length in the M1_PWM_DEADTIME macro.
+- The eFlexPWM is clocked from the 150-MHz IPG_CLK_ROOT. - Six channels from three submodules are used for the 3-phase PWM generation.
+Submodule 0 generates the master reload at event every nth opportunity, depending on the user-defined macro M1_FOC_FREQ_VS_PWM_FREQ. - Submodules 1 and 3 get their clocks from submodule 0. - The counters at submodules 1 and 3 are synchronized with the master reload signal from submodule 0 (submodule 2 is not used). - Submodule 0 is used for synchronization with ADC_ETC.
+The submodule generates the output trigger after the PWM reload, when the counter counts to VAL4. - The fault mode is enabled for channels A and B at submodules 0, 1, and 3 with automatic fault clearing (the PWM outputs are re-enabled at the first PWM reload after the fault input returns to zero). - The PWM period (frequency) is determined by how long it takes the counter to count from INIT to VAL1.
+By default, INIT = -MODULO/2 and VAL1 = MODULO/2 -1.
+The MODULO value is established as eFlexPWM clock (IPG_CLK_ROOT) divided by required PWM frequency (10kHz or 16kHz). - Dead time insertion is enabled.
+The dead time length is defined by the user in the M1_PWM_DEADTIME macro.